 In some cases, culture certainly determines the knowledge we produce.
 Consider the AoK History, for instance, where the history of a country is closely connected to aspects of culture such as language and morality.
 Historians use language to write history and their morals (which are defined by culture) to interpret the past, such as who was right or wrong.
 Both language and morality are aspects of culture, and therefore we can argue that historical knowledge may not be independent of culture!

 While prompt 1 gives you one prescribed AoK, this one offers you more choice.
 Hurray!
 Or?
-While this question allows you to select both AoKs, too much choice is often more detrimental than beneficial in Theory of Knowledge.
+While this question allows you to select both AoKs, too much choice is often more detrimental than beneficial in the Theory of Knowledge.
 Here, you’re asked to consider the difference between truth and fact.
-At first glance you may be thinking that they’re the same thing and while this is not the case, they are immensely similar.
-Let’s see how you can approach this!
+At first glance, you may be thinking that they’re the same thing and while this is not the case, they are immensely similar.
+Let’s see how you can approach this…

 When considering the meaning of truth and fact, it is always useful to put them into some sort of context.
-For instance, in the natural sciences we can argue that there isn’t much of a difference between what is true, and what is fact.
+For instance, in the natural sciences, we can argue that there isn’t much of a difference between truth and fact.
 This is because when a scientific theory such as the theory of evolution is proven, it becomes widely accepted as true and factual.
 Thus, the definition of truth and fact are virtually inseparable in the sciences.

 Another AoK to explore could be history.
 Here, historians never truly know the ‘truth’ of what happened in the past, and they struggle immensely to recover facts from all sources so that they may piece together accurate interpretations.
 Therefore, they collect facts in an attempt to reach ever closer to the ultimate truth of what happened in the past, but arguably never achieve this fully.
 This leads to varying interpretations in history, as historians gather the same facts but may reach different truths from them.
 In this view, we can argue that facts are the building blocks of truth, rather than truth itself.

-3. Is there solid justification for regarding knowledge in the natural sciences more highly than another area of knowledge?
+3. Is there solid justification for regarding knowledge in the natural sciences more highly than other areas of knowledge?
 Discuss with reference to the natural sciences and one other area of knowledge.